-Be careful the decisions you make when you’re tired, joyful, excited, sad, disappointed, angry or under pressure.
+Be careful of the decisions you make when you’re tired, joyful, excited, sad, disappointed, angry, or under pressure.
 If you don’t control yourself, you’re most likely to take wrong decisions.
-Ensure you’re clear-headed when taking decisions.
+Ensure you’re clear-headed when making decisions.

 Since nobody knows it all, take counsel from others, but make sure they’re the right people because ultimately you’re responsible for the decision you make.
 You may blame others for the wrong advice they gave you and the attendant negative consequences, but such blame doesn’t achieve anything.

-Fear has a way of paralyzing people from taking action even after they’ve done all they need to do to take a right decision.
+Fear has a way of paralyzing people from taking action even after they’ve done all they need to do to make the right decision.
 This is another extreme, just as taking a rash decision is one extreme.
 Fear can make you excessively or unduly careful such that you do nothing and you become nothing.
-Don’t let fear keep you on the drawing board forever, always planning, but never implementing.
+Don’t let fear keep you on the drawing board forever, always planning, but never implement.

 When you’re persuaded about the right decision to take, take it by faith and trust God to help you handle whatever may be the outcome or fallout.
 “For He Himself has said, ‘I will never leave you nor forsake you’ So we may boldly say: ‘The LORD is my helper; I will not fear.
 What can man do to me?”
 (Hebrews 13:5b-6 NKJV).